 Today, I’d like to pose a question.
-Why is it that in the space of just a couple of months, something like 10,000 people in over 177 countries have discovered SiteSupervisor and registered to use it?
+Why is it that in the space of just a couple of months, around 10,000 people in over 177 countries have discovered SiteSupervisor and registered to use it?

 Are they simply stumbling over SiteSupervisor and saying, “what the heck, let’s sign up”, or do they actually see some value for their business in what SiteSupervisor has to offer?